The Wrong Way to Propose Marriage

 I suppose I should’ve felt flattered.
 Being “the kind of girl a guy ought to marry” is high praise, indeed.

 But I found myself fixating instead on Prince Charming’s introductory remarks.
 To my sensitive ears, they sounded something like this: Jennifer, I’m repulsed by the very sight of you.
 But I’m willing to choke down my vomit long enough to exchange vows at the altar.

-That was definitely the wrong way to propose marriage!
+But the would-be groom wasn’t finished.
 “So I prayed that God would give me an unquenchable love for you,” my friend continued.
 “And that’s exactly what He’s done, so… how about getting married?”

 “You should’ve prayed God would do the same for me,” I countered, “because the love I feel for you is brotherly, not matrimonial.”
 (Did you know in Greek there’s a completely different word for each kind of love?)